 One of Lisa’s clients decided to opt for her favorite hot cup of tea at night rather than wine when coming home from work.
 She realized that by making this shift she felt she respected herself more than when overindulging in wine.
 She created a new evening ritual.

 What can bring you back in balance in those critical moments?
 Can you go to your husband and get a loving hug?
 Can you grab a piece of fruit and enjoy its sweet taste while going for a walk?
 What will calm you down in those moments?

 None of us like to be chained to any cravings.
 Is it time for you to believe in a future where you are free of your unwanted habits?
-Then give us a call today at 1-866-JOYVIAL or schedule your free consultation.
+Click the 'Contact' button in the top right corner or simply send us an email to firstname.lastname@example.org to schedule your free discovery session.

 Remember, at JOYVIAL, we are committed to helping you live your healthiest, most JOYful life.
 For all the latest health and wellness tips and to get inspired, following along with us on Facebook, Instagram, LinkedIn and Twitter.